 It’s estimated that up to 70% of our patients may be eligible for here.
 The total cost of the project is $20 million and the Foundation seeks to raise $6.0 million of that total.
-Construction is slated to begin in Hospice House – St. Joseph Health’s Hospice and Palliative Care programs have longstanding
+Construction began in July 2019 and Hospice House – St. Joseph Health’s Hospice and Palliative Care programs have longstanding